Sparse Signal Models for Data Augmentation in Deep Learning ATR: Abstract

 \section{Abstract}

-Automatic Target Recognition (ATR) algorithms classify a given Synthetic Aperture Radar (SAR) image into one of the known target classes using a set of training images available for each class.
-Recently, learning methods have shown to achieve state-of-the-art classification accuracy if abundant training data is available, sampled uniformly over the classes, and their poses.
-In this paper, we consider the task of ATR with a limited set of training images.
-We propose a data augmentation approach to incorporate domain knowledge and improve the generalization power of a data-intensive learning algorithm, such as a Convolutional neural network (CNN).
-The proposed data augmentation method employs a limited persistence sparse modeling approach, capitalizing on commonly observed characteristics of wide-angle synthetic aperture radar (SAR) imagery.
-Specifically, we exploit the sparsity of the scattering centers in the spatial domain and the smoothly-varying structure of the scattering coefficients in the azimuthal domain to solve the ill-posed problem of over-parametrized model fitting.
-Using this estimated model, we synthesize new images at poses and sub-pixel translations not available in the given data to augment CNN's training data.
-The experimental results show that for the training data starved region, the proposed method provides a significant gain in the resulting ATR algorithm's generalization performance.
+Automatic Target Recognition (ATR) algorithms aim to classify a given Synthetic Aperture Radar (SAR) image into one of the known target classes using information gleaned from a set of training images available for each class.
+Recently, deep learning methods have been shown to achieve state-of-the-art classification accuracy if abundant training data is available, sampled uniformly over the classes, and their poses.
+In this paper, we consider the ATR problem when a limited set of training images are available.
+We propose a data augmentation approach to incorporate SAR domain knowledge and improve the generalization power of a data-intensive learning algorithm, such as a Convolutional neural network (CNN).
+The proposed data augmentation method employs a physics-inspired limited persistence sparse modeling approach, capitalizing on commonly observed characteristics of wide-angle synthetic aperture radar (SAR) imagery.
+Specifically, we fit over-parametrized models of scattering to limited training data and use the estimated models to synthesize new images at poses and sub-pixel translations not available in the given data to augment the limited training data.
+We exploit the sparsity of the scattering centers in the spatial domain and the smoothly-varying structure of the scattering coefficients in the azimuthal domain to solve the ill-posed problem of the over-parametrized model fitting.
+The experimental results show that for the training data starved region, the proposed method provides significant gains in the resulting ATR algorithm's generalization performance.